 **Online betting allowed only on the grounds of sportsbook venue

 States Pending Regulated Online Sportsbooks Launch

 The following states have passed and enacted online sports betting laws but have not launched the state-regulated service at this time.
-Listed with the state is the date state-regulated sports betting passed into law.

-States with Regulated Brick-and-mortar Sportsbooks
+States With Regulated Brick-and-Mortar Sportsbooks

-The following states have launched domestic sports within state lines.
+The following states have launched domestic sports betting within state lines.
 We have also included the month and year that the sportsbooks started taking bets.

 - Nevada – Launched: 1949 (pre-PASPA)

 - New Mexico – Launched: October 2018 (Available at Tribal Casinos Only)